arrowtype/vertical-metrics/README.md

 ### `typo` metrics

-Generally, these set the top and bottom of lines of text in Adobe InDesign.
+Most significantly, these set the top of lines of text in Adobe InDesign.

-Most importantly, the `typoAscender` determines how a given font aligns to the top of text frames in InDesign, by default.
+In particular, the _typoAscender_ determines how a given font aligns to the top of text frames in InDesign, by default.

+InDesign sets all fonts to a default line height of 120% (of their UPM), regardless of the total sum of typoAscender, tyopDescender, and typoLineGap.

+The user has various ways around these defaults, but it is often most intuitive for the _typoAscender_ to be close to the cap height, or just above it.

+If useTypoMetrics is set to true, more apps follow typo metrics (more information below).

 - [ ] Test: what happens in other Adobe apps?
 - [ ] Test: is this also true for Adobe apps on Windows?
 (It must be... right?)